Bertrandbenj/juniter/docs/workspace/Protocol.md

 * *UNIQ* returns a list of the unique values in a list of values
 * *PICK* returns a list of the values by picking a particular property on each record
 * *INTEGER_PART* return the integer part of a number
-* *FIRST* return the first element in a list of values matching the given condition
+* *FIRST* return the first element in a list of values matching the given conditions
 * *REDUCE* merges a set of elements into a single one, by extending the non-null properties from each record into the resulting record.
 * *REDUCE_BY* merges a set of elements into a new set, where each new element is the reduction of the first set sharing a given key.
 * *CONCAT* concatenates two sets of elements into a new one